kasshernandez/kasshernandez.github.io/04_teaching.markdown

 permalink: /teaching/
 ---

 I have led and collaborated with others on various teaching teams at UC Berkeley and UCLA, for both undergraduate- and graduate-level courses.
+As an instructor, I am passionate about student learning; my pedagogy strives to build confidence and clarity within the classroom—especially for students traditionally underrepresented in Economics, Policy, and related fields.

+I am happy to provide teaching evaluations upon request.

 <b> <u> Undergraduate <b>